Atelier Ryza 2: Lost Legends & the Secret Fairy: Plot

+Release

+An updated version titled Atelier Ryza 2: Lost Legends & the Secret Fairy DX was announced for PlayStation 4, PlayStation 5, Nintendo Switch 2, and Microsoft Windows in 11 July 2025.
+It was bundled with the other two games in the trilogy as Atelier Ryza Secret Trilogy Deluxe Pack.
+The Deluxe version includes Empel and Lila as new playable characters, and a new episode that includes these characters.
+It was launched on 13 November 2025.

 Reception

 Upon release, Atelier Ryza 2 received "generally favorable" reviews on all platforms, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 86% of critics.

 By December 2020, the game has sold 220,000 copies in the first month throughout Asia.
 Atelier Ryza and Atelier Ryza 2 combined shipments exceed one million copies by March 2021.
 As of September 14, 2022, the Atelier Ryza series has sold over 1.3 million units, which since then has increased to over 1.6 million units as of March 17, 2023.
 On June 26, 2023, Koei Tecmo announced that the Atelier Ryza series has sold over two million units.